What is a quad bike?

 Importantly, to run a quad on the road you need road-homologated tyres, which can be identified by a small circle with an E in it on the sidewall.
 These can either be more off-road or on-road orientated.
 Off-road tyres often have very knobbly tread patterns whereas road tyres tend to have a lower profile and smoother tread.

-What government rules and regulations apply to quads and ATVs?
+What government rules and regulations apply to ATVs?

-What health and safety rules and regulations apply to quads and ATVs?
+What health and safety rules and regulations apply to ATVs?

-What are the rules around quads and ATVs for forestry, horticulture and agricultural use?
+What are the rules around ATVs for forestry, horticulture and agricultural use?

 What are the BORDER, Lantra and EASI training courses?